greenscreens-io/webcomponents/manual/components/ext/GSDataListExt.md

-# GSDataList WebComponent
+# GSDataListExt WebComponent

-GSDataList WebComponent is an extension of a standard HTMLDataList element that adds automatic JSON data loading and items self generation.
+GSDataListExt WebComponent is an extension of a standard HTMLDataList element that adds automatic JSON data loading and items self generation.

 ## Example
 ---